How To Tell Your Ex You Still Love Him After He’s Moved On

 Before you go ahead with it, you should take some time to consider whether this is what you truly want.
 What do you hope the outcome will be if you tell your ex that you still love him?
 Now that your ex is happy and moving on with his new girlfriend, how do you think that he will react to hearing that you still love him?

-If you and your ex have a long history together, were married, or have kids, there's a bigger likelihood of both of you deciding to work it out. try to arrange an honest conversation with your ex if you think that the two of you are meant for each other.
+If you and your ex have a long history together, were married, or have kids, there's a bigger likelihood of both of you deciding to work it out.
+Try to arrange an honest conversation with your ex if you think that the two of you are meant for each other.
+It will be important to thoughtfully consider what you wish to accomplish by having this conversation, prior to meeting up with your ex.
+In addition to taking some time to think about the possible results of the conversation, and the ways in which you can best respond.
+Furthermore, explain to your ex your expectations of having this conversation.
+Otherwise, he may be left confused and unsure of how to react and respond to what you have to say.

 Where Can I Go to Gain Some Clarity?